 - Santa Barbara Polo and Racquet Club is on the inland side of the road south of town.
 It's the third-oldest polo field in the United States.

-- Other Santa Barbara Exits: Milpas Street north will (exit #96A) takes you to La Super Rica (622 N Milpas St), an authentic taco stand where the tortillas are handmade seconds before they're cooked and weekend diners cheerfully wait in lines that can extend down the block.
+- Other Santa Barbara Exits: Milpas Street North will (exit #96A) takes you to La Super Rica (622 N Milpas St).
+It is an authentic taco stand where the tortillas are handmade seconds before they're cooked and weekend diners cheerfully wait in lines that can extend down the block.
 If you want to go to "downtown" Santa Barbara, take exit #96B for Laguna Street/Garden Street and then to State Street.